-The Job of a CNA
+The Duties of a Nursing Assistant

 - Providing basic services to patients

 - Reading patient’s vital signs

 - Keeping a record of patient’s health status